emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    <https://info.ravenbrook.com/mail/2023/01/07/15-06-41/0/>`_.

 2. Optionally, let other people know that you're working on a merge into master.
-Negotiate to avoid racing them to the push (step 7) because that will create extra merging work.
+Negotiate to avoid racing them to push to the master codeline (step 7) because that will create extra merging work.

 3. Merge master with the branch::